Delray Beach, Florida

-Delray Beach is a city in Palm Beach County, Florida, United States, and is a principal city in the Miami metropolitan area.The population of Delray Beach as of April 1, 2020, was 66,846 according to the 2020 United States Census.
-Located 52 miles (83 kilometers) north of Miami.
+Delray Beach is a city in Palm Beach County, Florida, United States, and is a principal city in the Miami metropolitan area located 52 miles (83 km) north of Miami.
+The population of the city was 66,846 in 2020.

 History

 Early years

 The earliest known human inhabitants of what is now Delray Beach were the Jaega people.
 Tequesta Indians likely passed through or inhabited the area at various times.
 Few other recorded details of these local indigenous settlements have survived.

 An 1841 U.S. military map shows a Seminole camp located in the area now known as Lake Ida.
 In 1876, the United States Life Saving Service built the Orange Grove House of Refuge to rescue and shelter ship-wrecked sailors.
 The house derived its name from the grove of mature sour orange and other tropical fruit trees found at the site chosen for the house of refuge, but no record or evidence of who planted the trees was discovered.